 Unearth York’s monstrous past and scare yourself silly in the York Dungeons; if you dare, you can also visit the oldest and most haunted pub in York, The Golden Fleece.
 Built in 1503, the famous inn is believed to harbour many ghosts, the most famous being Geoff Monroe, Lady Alice Peckett and One Eyed Jack.

 You can learn all about the city’s famous ghosts as you meander through the Shambles on a York Ghost Tour, or alternatively step aboard the York Ghost Bus for a ride through the city’s ghoulish past.

 4) London, England

 A haunted city whose history is saturated with terrifying tales, nothing screams Halloween fun better than a break in the capital city.
-The UK’s most haunted building – The Tower of London – is reported to house dozens of royal ghosts, including Thomas Becket, Edward V and Anne Boleyn to name a few, while the London Dungeons is an eerie affair with its special ‘Séance’ event for 2016.
+The UK’s most haunted building – The Tower of London – is reported to house dozens of royal ghosts, including Thomas Becket, Edward V and Anne Boleyn to name a few, while the London Dungeons is also a great attraction where you can explore London’s eerie past.

 You could also head to the West End to see the wonderful Wicked The Musical before heading to one of London’s most haunted pubs – The Black Cap in Camden – to have a drink with the resident spirits.

 5) Warwick, England

 Settled within an extremely historic city, Warwick Castle is home to many ghostly legends and is a great place to get your scares this Halloween.
 The castle was built in 1068 and holds many a tale of battle, witchcraft and execution, offering a bone-chilling backdrop for a spooky short break.